-After the annual impairment test conducted on our broadcasting licenses in the fourth quarter of 2021, the results indicated that there were 17 units of accounting where the fair value exceeded their carrying value by 10% or less.
-In aggregate, these 17 units of accounting have a carrying value of \$875.2 million.
-If overall market conditions or the performance of the economy deteriorates, advertising expenditures and radio industry results could be negatively impacted, including expectations for future growth.
-This could result in future impairment charges for these or other of our units of accounting, which could be material.
+After the interim impairment test conducted on our broadcasting licenses in the third quarter of 2022, the results indicated that there were 41 units of accounting where the fair value exceeded their carrying value by 10% or less.
+In aggregate, these 41 units of accounting had a carrying value of \$2.0 billion at September 30, 2022.
+As discussed above, as a result of the interim impairment assessment conducted in the third quarter of 2022, we wrote down the carrying value of our broadcasting licenses in 38 markets.